 - It is a ‘greener’ living as tiny house dwellers are usually ecologically-minded bunch concerned with reducing their carbon footprint.

-- Tiny house trailer (on wheels) may be an adventurous undertaking allowing you to explore and see the world before settling down.
+- Tiny house trailer (on wheels) may be an adventurous undertaking allowing you to explore and see the world before settling down – take a look at this collection of 17 tiny homes on wheels that people built for $12K – $25K including appliances.

 - It is more affordable than your regular 3 bedrooms, 2 baths home in the suburbs, as you can build it yourself: design your own tiny house, order prefab tiny house kit, or buy an existing dwelling in a tiny house community.